mozerpol/learningRISC-V/implementation/single_stage/README.md

 - Fmax: 55 MHz.

 ### Running your own program
-File core/rom.vhd contains instructions to be executed, which are represented by 32-bit hexadecimal code.
-Instructions can be manually edited by modifying C_CODE array.
-In a situation where are a lot of instructions, it's more convenient to paste them into the core/code.txt file, then go to folder *core* and run a python script by executing the command: `python3 rom_updater.py`, which will modify the C_CODE array. <br/>
+File *core/rom.vhd* contains instructions to be executed, which are represented by 32-bit hexadecimal code.
+Instructions can be manually edited by modifying *C_CODE* array.
+In a situation where are a lot of instructions, it's more convenient to paste them into the *core/code.txt* file, then go to folder *core* and run a python script by executing the command: `python3 rom_updater.py`, which will automatically modify the *C_CODE* array. <br/>
-There are two important rules for adding own instructions in rom.vhd file:
+There are two important rules for adding own instructions in *rom.vhd* file:
-1. The last instruction in the C_CODE array must be: others => x"00000000"
+1. The last instruction in the *C_CODE* array must be: others => x"00000000"
-2. The size of the instruction memory is set in the riscpol_pkg.vhd file as a C_ROM_LENGTH constant.
+2. The size of the instruction memory is set in the *riscpol_pkg.vhd* file as a *C_ROM_LENGTH* constant.

 ### Datapath diagram
 JPG: <br/>